Skip to content

 What you can and can't export

-Overall, you can export data that is non-identifiable and is the results of your data analysis.
-For details of what this actually means, see this document.
+You can export data that are non-identifiable and are the final results of your analysis.

 If you are working on a case study or an analysis with a very small number of participants, please read this document for more details on exporting the results.